-As our knowledge of the 600-million year old Endocannabinoid System expands, it’s becoming more clear how this Master Control Switch effects virtually all canine physiology.
+As our knowledge of the 600-million-year-old Endocannabinoid System expands, it’s becoming clearer how this Master Control Switch effects virtually all canine physiology.
 This new field of scientific study will change veterinary medicine forever and offer pet parents a natural means to care for their canine companions.

 By supporting your dogs’ Endocannabinoid System (ECS) with daily CBD supplementation you’re supporting the fundamental biology of well-being.